These bot shoppers are every sneakerhead's nightmare

 One company bought 1,012 tickets to a U2 concert at Madison Square Garden in a minute -- nearly 17 tickets a second.

-Though in 2016 Congress passed the Better Online Ticket Sales Act (BOTS act -- ha ha, get it?), the legislation only outlawed bots for buying tickets.
+In 2016, Congress passed the Better Online Ticket Sales Act (BOTS Act -- ha ha, get it?), but the legislation only outlawed bots for buying tickets.
 Everything else is still fair game.
-And it means that when you try shopping for rare items online, there's a good chance you're surrounded by bots.
+And it means that when you try shopping for rare items online, you've got some serious competition.

-"When these very big sales are going on, close to 100 percent of the traffic is bots alone," Zioni said.
+"When these very big sales are going on," said Moshe Zioni, a director of threat research at security company Akamai, "close to 100 percent of the traffic is bots alone."

 Bot imitating life

-Given the obsession with sneakers, it's no surprise a bot that focuses on footwear inspires such awe.
+Given people's obsession with sneakers, it's no surprise a bot that focuses on footwear inspires such awe.

 "Sneaker bots have a really big community.
-They're probably one of the more popular bot communities out there," said Moshe Zioni, a director of threat research at security company Akamai.
+They're probably one of the more popular bot communities out there," said Ali Mesdaq, director of digital risk engineering at cybersecurity company Proofpoint.
 "There's storefronts; there's markets online; there's so many places."

 For months, one unnamed bot identified by Akamai had been gearing up to fool security software designed to make sure only real people were buying sneakers off a major shoe company's website.